EricMbouwe/Newsweek-clone/README.md

 # Newsweek-clone
-This is a Newsweek page clone build from scratch with HTML &amp; CSS and Bootstrap 4
+This is the Newsweek homepage-clone build from scratch with HTML &amp; CSS and Bootstrap 4